About MHHS

 • Project and Asset Management Unit

-Exists in order to help the MHHS achieve its stated goals and purpose by performing several key roles: Service and Administrative Role, Monitoring and Reviewing, Executive Role, Facilitation Role, and Consultancy Role
+Supports the MHHS achieve its state goals and purpose by these key roles: Service and Administrative Role, Monitoring and Reviewing, Executive Role, Facilitation Role, and Consultancy Role

 Workforce Development Office

-The Workforce Development Office is dedicated to building and strengthening the skills, knowledge, and capacity of the Ministry of Health and Human Services’ staff.
+Dedicated to building and strengthening the skills, knowledge, and capacity of the MHHS staff.
 It oversees training programs, professional development opportunities, and career advancement initiatives to ensure a competent and motivated health workforce.
 By fostering continuous learning and supporting staff growth, the office contributes to the overall effectiveness and sustainability of health services in Palau.

 Human Resource Office

-The Human Resource Office manages all aspects of workforce administration within the Ministry of Health and Human Services, including recruitment, staffing, employee relations, performance management, and compliance with labor regulations.
+Manages all aspects of workforce administration within the MHHS, including recruitment, staffing, employee relations, performance management, and compliance with labor regulations.
 It supports a positive work environment by implementing policies and programs that promote employee well-being, fairness, and professional growth.
-The office plays a key role in attracting, retaining, and developing a skilled health workforce to meet the ministry’s mission and goals.
+The office plays a key role in attracting, retaining, and developing a skilled health workforce to meet the mission and goals of the MHHS.

 Boards, Committees, and Advisory Councils